2018 Island Treasure Award Recipients

 Conceived in 1999, The Island Treasure Award honors excellence in the arts and/or humanities, and is presented annually to two individuals who have made outstanding contributions in the arts and humanities in our community.
 Candidates for the award have lived on Bainbridge Island for at least three years and have displayed an ongoing commitment to their chosen field.

-The Island Treasure selection process was modeled after the MacArthur Fellows Program.
-Ten nominators chosen from a pool recommended by the Arts and Humanities Council each identified one or two outstanding candidates.
-Candidates’ names and descriptions of accomplishments were then submitted to a five member jury comprised of individuals drawn from every aspect of the Bainbridge Island community to ensure representation of a wide range of experience.
-The names of the two award recipients were then approved by the Arts & Humanities Bainbridge.
-Complete anonymity of nominators, jurists and recipients was maintained throughout the process.
+The Island Treasure selection process is modeled on the MacArthur Genius Awards Program.
+Ten nominators chosen from a pool of community members representing a broad range of arts and humanities organizations on Bainbridge are each asked to anonymously nominate one or two outstanding candidates.
+Candidates’ names and descriptions of accomplishments are then submitted to a five-member jury comprised of individuals drawn from every sector of the Bainbridge Island community, ensuring representation of a wide range of experience.
+Complete anonymity of nominators, jurists, and recipients is maintained throughout the process.

 Island Treasure Award winners